G-Milzink/CI_PP5_xPress_react_frontend/README.md

 ### Nav Bar

-Nav Bar is a feature of the xPress, it allows users to navigate the site with ease while also reflecting the users logged-in status.
+Nav Bar is a feature of xPress, it allows users to navigate the site with ease while also reflecting the users logged-in status.

 <details>
 <summary>NavBar</summary>